International Jewish Anti-Zionist Network

-The International Jewish Anti-Zionist Network (IJAN) is a network of anti-Zionist Jews pledged to "Oppose Zionism and the State of Israel".
+The International Jewish Anti-Zionist Network (IJAN) is an American network of anti-Zionist Jews pledged to "oppose Zionism and the State of Israel."

 Policies and membership

 Sara Kershnar and others founded the International Jewish Anti-Zionist Network in 2008.

 The IJAN views Zionism as a racist movement, and Israel as an apartheid state.
 The charter of the organization states "[w]e are an international network of Jews who are uncompromisingly committed to struggles for human emancipation, of which the liberation of the Palestinian people and land is an indispensable part.
 Our commitment is to the dismantling of Israeli apartheid, the return of Palestinian refugees, and the ending of the Israeli colonization of historic Palestine."
 It calls for the unconditional freeing of all Palestinian prisoners in Israel.
-The group also opposes the wars in Iraq and Afghanistan, capitalism, and Islamophobia.
+The group has also opposed the wars in Iraq and Afghanistan, capitalism, and Islamophobia.

 Prominent members of IJAN include feminist activist Selma James and the late Holocaust survivor Hajo Meyer.
 It comprises groups in the United States, Canada, India, Argentina, and several European countries.